US Bull-Bear Market Leading Indicator

 Fed Rate Cut Cycle

-The Fed has not announced a rate cut for more than 75 days, so the signal has reverted to risk-on.
+The last FOMC meeting kept the fed funds rate target range unchanged at 3.5%-3.75%.
+There have been no rate cuts for more than 75 days, so the signal has reverted to risk-on.

 Fed Funds Rate Target (Upper Limit)